Andreyka9999/social_platform/README.md

 # 🚀 Social Platform

 A **full-stack social platform** built with **Laravel (PHP)** for the backend and **Angular 17 + Tailwind CSS** for the frontend.
-The project was developed as a **technical assignment** to demonstrate full-stack development skills.
+The project was developed to demonstrate full-stack development skills.

 ---